plasticlist/plasticlist-old/README.md

 Nat Friedman [announced testing](https://twitter.com/natfriedman/status/1789287484515659896) food, drinks, and household items in California for plastic chemicals.

-In turn, we built PlasticList: an open-source UI for Nat's tests.
-To start, we are launching a database of all popular food, drink, and household products in CA, so you can upvote items to test first.
+PlasticList is an open-source UI for Nat's tests.
+To start, we are testing popular food and drink in the Bay Area and sharing what we learn along the way.

 You can use the UI here: [PlasticList](https://www.plasticlist.app/)